okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-4-deploy-changes-to-production/index.md

    3. Set **compare** to **preview**.
 5. GitHub displays a summary of commits that were made to the original repo, if any, and your commits to the `preview` branch in the **Commits** tab.
 In the **Files changed** tab, GitHub shows the changes that were made to each affected file.
 Review the commits to see if you approve the changes or need to make more.
 6. Click **Create pull request** to open the **Open a pull request** page.
 7. Click **Create pull request** to determine if there are any merge conflicts.
-For this exercise, there shouldn’t be.
+For this exercise, there shouldn't be.
 8. If there are no merge conflicts, click **Merge pull request**, optionally enter a comment, and click **Confirm merge**.

 ### Create a production workspace in Terraform